5 Different Types of Blenders and Their Uses (with Pictures)

 Here’s where you get into professional territory.
 Some blender systems combine a blender, food processor, and mixer.
 But they don’t have to be reserved for professional use.
 A blender that performs multiple functions can save you money and counter space.
 You may even be able to blend frozen cocktails, make dough, or extract fresh juice with the right model.

 If I were to choose a Blender Combo System, then I would go with the Ninja Mega:

 - POWERFUL CRUSHING: The 72-oz.
 Total Crushing Pitcher pulverizes ice to snow in seconds for creamy frozen drinks and smoothies with a...

 - FOOD PROCESSING: 8-cup food processor bowl provides perfect, even chopping and makes up to 2 pounds of dough in just 30 seconds.

 - 4 VERSATILE FUNCTIONS: All 4 functions – Blend, Mix, Crush and Single-Serve – utilize 1500 watts of performance power to truly...

 Whatever your intent, there’s a blender on the market that will fit your needs.
-We’ve ordered these from least to most expensive to give you an idea of what type will meet your budget.
+We’ve arranged the blenders on our list from least to most expensive to give you an idea of which type will meet your budget.
 Single-serving blenders can be handy and great space savers, and their mid-range price point is hard to beat.